 For this game, you’ll need sheets of paper and colored pencils.
 Come up with a variety of sounds, like hand claps, foot stomps, and whistles.
-Decide on a symbol which represents each sound, like a heart shape for a clap, a circle for a stomp, or a triangle for a whistle.
-Then, write down the symbols in a sequence, and ask your child to “read’ their music and play a song!
+Decide on a symbol that represents each sound, like a heart shape for a clap, a circle for a stomp, or a triangle for a whistle.
+Then, write down the symbols in a sequence, and ask your child to “read” their music and play a song!

 Nursery Rhyme Choreography

 You’ll need a music player and a playlist of nursery rhymes for this simple song and dance game.
-With your child, come up with dance moves that correspond to words commonly heard in certain rhymes, such as a stomp for “baa”, a twirl for “twinkle”, or a jump for “lamb”.
+With your child, come up with dance moves that correspond to words commonly heard in certain rhymes, such as a stomp for “baa,” a twirl for “twinkle,” or a jump for “lamb.”
 Start playing your nursery rhymes and get dancing!